• Skip to primary navigation

 Diced tomatoes and onions in a frying pan.

-Turn up the heat and bring to the boil stirring occasionally.
+Turn up the heat and bring to a boil stirring occasionally.

 Cooked onions and tomatoes that have been cooked until the liquid has reduced.